FIFA World Cup 2026™ (June 11–July 19, 2026)

 Plan Ahead

-Attendees are encouraged to allow extra travel time and follow posted signage.
+Attendees are encouraged to allow extra travel time, leverage mass transit network alternatives, and follow posted signage.

 Directions for Travel

-For more detailed instructions or to customize your route, use SEPTA’s Trip Planner.
+For more detailed, automated assistance or to customize your specific regional route, download the official SEPTA App or use the SEPTA online Trip Planner.

 Stay Tuned for additional 2026 Events Information Coming Soon…